livingdocsIO/documentation/content/customising/advanced/editor-configuration/display-filter.md

 Listed here are the supported metadata types, you would configure the filters for them with a `metadataPropertyName` with the `handle` of a property of this type that is configured in your `contentType`s/`mediaType`s.
 Support for more types will be added as needed.
 Contact your Customer Solutions Manager for potential [Implementation Partnerships](https://livingdocs.io/en/livingdocs-2022-2023-roadmap).

 For these filters to take effect you must index the metadata properties in Elasticsearch/Opensearch.
-To do so you have to define `index: true` in the metadata plugin config.
-See [metatadata plugins]({{< ref "/reference/document/metadata/plugins/#indexing" >}}) for more information.
+To do so you have to define `config{ index: true }` in the metadata plugin config.
+See [metadata plugins]({{< ref "/reference/document/metadata/#configuration" >}}) for more information.
 After updating the config, one must re-index all the documents:

 ```sh
 npx livingdocs-server elasticsearch-index --handle=li-documents -y